TypedUseCase/tuc-console/docs/domain/index.md

 type Handler<'Data> = Handler of ('Data -> unit)
 ```

-So you can for example have a `StreamHandler`, which would handle an Event in a [Stream](#stream).
+So for example you can have a `StreamHandler`, which would handle an Event in a [Stream](#stream).
 ```fs
 type StreamHandler<'Event> = StreamHandler of ('Event -> unit)
 ```

-Handle is just a function, so you need a Service, to _contain_ such handler.
+Handler is just a function, so you need a Service, to _contain_ such handler.
 ```fs
 type StreamListenerService = {
     OnInteractionEvent = StreamHandler<InteractionEvent>